TobiasPSP/doneland_sources/Components/Power/Powerbank/README.md

 *Powerbanks* can be easily designed and built.
 The required components are readily available.
 This section introduces and explains typical examples.

 > [!CAUTION]
-> Always keep in mind that *powerbanks* deal with huge amounts of energy and can be dangerous when built improperly. *Lithium batteries* used inside a *powerbank* can produce *huge currents*.
+> Always keep in mind that *powerbanks* deal with huge amounts of energy and can be dangerous when built improperly. *Lithium batteries* used inside a *powerbank* can draw *huge currents*.
 When the batteries are not properly protected by a *BMS*, or when wiring or construction is done improperly, *DIY powerbanks* can  *explode* or *catch fire*.
 Consider building your own *powerbank* only if you are fully aware of the risks and have appropriate skills.